wip-abramson/aries-jupyter-playground/README.md

 This project uses Docker and docker-compose to support and simplify the arbitrary configuration of actors within a SSI ecosystem.
 As an learner, experimenter or explorer using this playground you get to focus on writing business logic in python through a Jupyter notebook interface that uses the aries-cloudcontroller to interface with the actors respective ACA-Py agent.
 Either by sending API requests to their exposed Swagger-API or receiving events from this agent posted to a webhook server that you can run within the notebook.

 ![Playground Architecture](./system-architecture.png)

 ## Requirements

+This project is written in Python and is displayed in jupyter notebooks.

 You need to install:
 1. [Docker](https://docs.docker.com/get-docker/)